Mineinjava/Mineinjava.github.io/_posts/2021-7-25-TwitterTrender.markdown

 ---
 layout: post
-title:  "Making a Twitter bot"
+title:  "Making a Twitter Bot"
 date:   2021-7-25 11:30:54 -0800
 categories: Engineering
+seo_title: Markov Chain Twitter Bot
+excerpt: "You know what's wrong with Twitter and the rest of social media?
+Not enough real people.
+Let's see how effective the most basic bot can be."
 ---

 You know what's wrong with Twitter and the rest of social media?
 Not